 As I'm sure many people discovered during lockdown, our sitting room has become our living room- where I have spent most of the day.
 This little corner that catches the sun so perfectly at certain times of the day gets turned into my small home gym and has been one of the biggest helps to keep my mind from exploding during this crazy time.

-The kitchen is probably my favourite room of the house just because I spend so much time cooking and coming up with recipes, its small but perfectly formed.
-An old Ikea kitchen, it's not the prettiest but I've made it work and filled it with shelves to house all my herbs & spices and little hidden gems like a disco ball and the second hand Smeg fridge I found on eBay.
-The kitchen table is the one pieces of furniture that came with the flat and happened to go perfectly with the Charlotte Perriand chairs I was handed down by my French grandparents.
+The kitchen is probably my favourite room of the house just because I spend so much time cooking and coming up with recipes; its small but perfectly formed.
+An old Ikea kitchen, it's not the prettiest, but I've made it work and filled it with shelves to house all my herbs & spices and little hidden gems like a disco ball and the second-hand Smeg fridge I found on eBay.
+The kitchen table is the one piece of furniture that came with the flat and happened to go perfectly with the Charlotte Perriand chairs my French grandparents handed me down.
 She was the right-hand woman to designer Le Corbusier, so they are very special indeed.

 My bedroom is teeny tiny, I searched and searched everywhere for a bedside table that would fit in the smallest of slithers between my bed and the door, good ol' eBay came through yet again.
 I love the big window that takes up the entire wall opposite my bed, and this completely makes up for the lack of space.
 I've had to be clever about fitting all my stuff in.
 I have quite a lot of it - haha!
 I didn't have space for a wardrobe, so instead my clothes hang on an open rail, the colours of my dresses add to the decor.
 I've been trying to invest in vintage pieces recently rather than shop from the high street, this yellow jacket with ceramic pastel flower buttons was sourced by Charlie Collins of Creative Wardrobe and has been bringing me a lot of joy!

-This is my shrine to Frida Kahlo, my biggest inspiration, as you will probably notice there's a lot of references to her around my flat.
-Mexico, her work and her life informs a lot of my work in the kitchen.
+This is my shrine to Frida Kahlo, my biggest inspiration.
+As you will probably notice, there are a lot of references to her around my flat.
+Mexico, her work and her life inform a lot of my work in the kitchen.
 I think she was just fantastic and powerful on so many levels.